iamvishnu2304/iamvishnu2304/README.md

 # 💫 About Me:
-Hello, I am currently looking for opportunities in the software<br>and design development fields, with a focus on building<br>innovative developments.
-I have gained knowledge of various<br>technologies and am continuously practicing to improve my<br>skills and gain more exposure to achieve my goal.
+Hello, I am currently looking for opportunities in the software and design development fields, with a focus on building innovative developments.
+I have gained knowledge of various technologies and am continuously practicing to improve my skills and gain more exposure to achieve my goal.
+I have participated in multiple competitions, such as hackathons, photography, and art, where I showcased my skills in e-learning, editing, and art.
+I have also worked on various projects that involved designing, testing, and implementing electronic and communication systems and devices.
+My goal is to use my engineering skills and creativity to contribute to the advancement of technology and society.

 ## 🌐 Socials: